MoLanguage/mo/README.md

-# moc
+# The Mo Programming Language
-This is the repository of what's meant to become the Mo compiler.
-At the moment, sadly it's still just a glorified parser, but that will change soon :)
+This is the repository of what's meant to become the Mo programming language.
+At the moment, sadly it's mostly just a glorified parser as I'm figuring out things.

-If you're interested in more details, have a look at the [Introduction](https://github.com/MoLanguage/mo/blob/main/notes/INTRODUCTION.md)
+If you're interested in more details about the languages design philosophy, planned features, syntax and concepts, have a look at the [Introduction](https://github.com/MoLanguage/mo/blob/main/notes/INTRODUCTION.md) document.

 # Build
 To try out the compiler/parser